 Want to take the kids to experience the beauty of a sunset in Singapore?
 Here’s where to catch the best views of the sunset (and sunrise) from wherever you and the kiddos are on the island!

 Every day as the sun sets, the sky turns into a pretty picture filled with colour.
 Sunsets in Singapore are glorious to look at and such a fun experience to share with the kids.
 From Marina Barrage to Raffles Marina Lighthouse, there are tons of great places including parks to catch sunsets in Singapore.
+If you want to catch the sunset while at sea, check out these places for affordable and luxurious yacht rentals.

 Sunrise and sunset in Singapore timings: